AussieKing/BeerAPI/README.md

 This application is covered under the MIT license.
 Please refer to the document titled [LICENSE](LICENSE).

-## Author

-This application was written and developed by Freddy Dordoni.

 ## USER STORY
 You are a developer in our e-commerce team.
 We are tasked to build the Shopping Trolley